Borel 1 type mappings and the respective equi-families: Abstract

 \section{Abstract}

 We investigate classes of functions from a topological space to a metric space that are related to those of Borel class~1.
 Following the idea defining an equi-Baire~1 family (due to Lecomte) we define the respective equi-families of functions from the considered classes.
 We observe that studying of equi-families can be reduced to the exploration of a single orbit map with values in a product space.
 We consider the closure of equi-families with respect to the topology of pointwise convergence.
-Finally, we investigate functions $f\colon X\times Y\to Z$, for metric spaces $X,Y,Z$, with sections that are equi-continuous, equi-Baire~1 or equi-Borel measurable of class $\alpha$.
+Finally, we investigate functions $f\colon X\times Y\to Z$, for metric spaces $X,Y,Z$, with sections that are equi-continuous, equi-Baire~1 or have equi-generalized Lebesgue property with respect to measurable sets of class $\alpha$.
 In particular, we generalize a result of Grande.